vivek-dodia/spotify_playlist_backup/README.md

 - [x] Spotify Username (SPOTIFY_USERNAME)
 - [x] Spotify Password (SPOTIFY_PASSWORD)

+In the Spotidy dev dashboard, make sure to put http://localhost:3000 as your callback URL.

 ## Getting Started

 1. Clone this repository to your local machine.